Ever get to a point with your blog where you’re just … worn out?

 The important thing is that you find someone who resonates with you, shares your values, and has a style that will challenge you to do more than you can do alone.

 I don’t care how much you love blogging or writing.
 I don’t care how much energy it gives you.
-If you want to give it all the juice and passion you have to offer, you’ve got to step away.
+If you want to give it all the juice and passion you have to offer, you’ve got to step away from time to time.

 You’ll be more creative, more energetic, and more excited about your blog when you build in time away to do some the other stuff you love.